 Helix can accelerate 0-62 mph (0-100 kph) in approximately 6.4 seconds.

 How much will the Helix cost?

-We plan initial launch in the USA with the Helix Model 200e (200 mile electric range).
-Due to bigger battery size Helix qualifies consumers for $7,500 in Federal Tax credit incentives.
-After incentives (if still offer by the government), the net price will be reduced to approximately $15,500.
+We plan initial launch in the USA with the Helix Model 200e (200-mile electric range).
+Due to bigger battery size Helix may qualify for Federal Tax credit incentives.
+After incentives (if still offered by the government), the net price may be reduced to approximately $15,500.

 How can I order a Helix?

 Helix will be available for paid reservations on the website.
 Subscribe to Helix’s Newsletter for the reservation announcement.

 When and where can I get a Helix?

 We plan on launching sales with existing dealership partners in 8 initial metropolitan areas of the USA starting in 2022 expanding to 28 metropolitan areas soon thereafter.
 In other areas, a creative sales and service approach will be utilized.
 Consumer interests and reservations could influence in which cities we would set up sales channels.